aaronhackney/pycsfw/README.md

 This library was developed and tested under python 3.10 and Cisco Secure Firewall Management Center Management center 7.1.
 Prior versions may work, but YMMV.

 # Installation
-1. (Optional) Create a python virtual environement.
+1. (Optional) Create a python virtual environment.
 The below commands will create the venv in the existing directory `~/envs/` and activate it as the current python interpreter.
 ```
 python3 -m venv ~/envs/pycsfw && source ~/envs/pycsfw/bin/activate
 ```